Art, Architecture & Mysteries

 On the contrary, they are neglected, remodeled without any form of architectural sensitivity, and often even demolished.

-Alternatively, sometimes natural catastrophes due to the buildings what humans maybe would have prevented.
+Alternatively, sometimes natural catastrophes do to the buildings what humans maybe would have prevented.

 Such was the case, for example, with the Dancing Pavillion on Fraser’s Pier in Santa Monica, which was never actually constructed as in Eager & Eager’s breathtaking drawing from 1910, but in a similar, flatter, version.
 The entire building burnt down in a fire which occurred in 1912.